G3orgiaa/Social-Graphs/index.md

 Apart from the files for every element, two separate files were created; one for storing the characters that died during each season and a second one for keeping the main and recurring cast of each season.

+With the network package called netoworkx, an undirected graph was created, storing all show's elements.
+The graph consists of 10700 edges and 603 nodes.